Ritik-Agarwal50/DevOpsified/README.md

       - update Helm
    - CD
       - Use GitOps and ArgoCD
-      - Pull the helm cahrt and publish it to the kubernetes.
+      - Pull the helm chart and publish it to the kubernetes.